mrturcot/Gentoo-Stuff/README.md

 <sub>kernel not included, however you could possibley use a kernel.bin [*extremely* LAME!!!] eg. sys-kernel/
 gentoo-kernel-bin</sub>

-(i have not tested this) Moreover, i do provide my .config for current "6.0.8-gentoo-sources" super trimmed down kernel (10MB) shared in "/stuff".
-This is for AMD Ryzen 2700 x470 znver1 & AMDGPU (Arctic Islands - POLARIS10/11/12, VEGAM).
+(I have not tested this) furthermore, I do provide my .config for current "6.0.8-gentoo-sources" super trimmed down kernel (10MB) shared in "/stuff".
+This is for AMD Ryzen 2700 x470 znver1 & AMDGPU Arctic Islands - POLARIS10/11/12, VEGAM.
 I guess it would work for other with same chipset [*not* as a drop in but maybe a start/base?], (running "make menuconfig [https://wiki.gentoo.org/wiki/Kernel/Configuration#Configuration]" in the activily set gentoo kernel sources "/usr/src/linux" would be 100% manditory as other hardware specifications would need to be set for your setup...)
 Untested...

 ```
 mrturcot on GentooRig /home/mrturcot/github/gentoo-stuff on   master [!1 ]